Frequently Asked Questions

 Q: How much do hay rides and hay maze cost and when are they available?

-A: Hay rides to and from the pumpkin patch and the toddler hay maze are FREE!
-They start in September on weekends and go through October 31st.
+A: Hay rides to and from the pumpkin patch and the hay maze is $2/person They start in September on weekends and go through October 31st.

 Q: How can I find out more about your activities, including Farm Tours and Field Trips?